Quick Answer

 If you choose intent-to-use under Section 1(b), treat it as a real timeline commitment.
 That path can require additional filings and fees later.
 The Statement of Use is due within 6 months after the Notice of Allowance.

 Keep one execution guardrail: verify live procedure before filing.
 Trademark Center is the filing channel, and USPTO process details can change.
 Confirm the current filing page, fee page, and identity-verification requirements.
-Add "Add current requirement after verification" wherever your checklist depends on an older step.
+Any checklist item that depends on an older step must be verified against current official USPTO source records before use.

 This week, align contracts and all client-facing brand use to the same form.
 Log unresolved state, federal, and cross-border jurisdiction questions for counsel, then move forward on the path you chose.